 In this case, the court found Lewis was able to prove discrimination on the basis of sex by showing that his supervisor’s behavior towards him was motivated by sexual interest.
 Lewis’ supervisor gave him about 30 gifts during a seven-month period, including wine, shot glasses, clothes, and “tuxedo underwear” with ruffles and a bow tie; gifts which Lewis neither wanted nor used.
 The supervisor frequently paid for Lewis’ lunch as well.
 The supervisor also showed Lewis pornography on his computer during working hours and told him sexually explicit jokes that made Lewis uncomfortable.
 The supervisor told Lewis that he should visit his home, and asked “Why don’t you just kiss me?”
 The court found that a reasonable jury could find that the supervisor engaged in sexual harassment.

 If you have been sexually harassed in the workplace, you may have a case against your employer.
-For more information about your rights, please call us at (619) 468-5222
+To schedule your free initial consultation, contact us online or call (619) 468-5222 today!